eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/project/index.md

                                 when using the mapping suggestion of a transformation task.
 You need the task ID of the transformation task.
+    --label TEXT                Give the label of the project.
+You can give more than one label if you create more than one project.
+    --description TEXT          Give the description of the project.
+You can give more than one description if you create more than one project.
     ```

 ## project reload